fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <ul>
   <li><b>IaaS</b> (Infrastructure as a service)</li>
+  <li>Secure, resizable compute capacity in the cloud.
+Designed to make web-scale cloud computing easier for developers</li>
   <li>It can run virtual server instances in the cloud</li>
   <li>Each instance can run Windows/Linux/MacOS</li>
   <li>It can storing data (EBS/EFS), distributing load (ELB), scaling services (ASG)</li>
   <li>Volumes: EBS (persist) and Instance Store (Non-Persistent)</li>
-  <li>It's possible to run commands when the machine starts (EC2 User data scripts): install updates, softwares, etc. Those scripts run with root user.</li>
+  <li>Bootstrap scripts: script that runs when the instance first runs (EC2 User data scripts).
+It can install updates, softwares, etc. Those scripts run with root user.</li>
   <li>Instance metadata is information about the instance.
 User data and metadata are not encrypted.
 The metadata is available at http://169.254.169.254/latest/meta-data</li>
+  <li></li>
   <li>When the instance is stopped and started again the public IP will change.
 The private IP not change.</li>
   <li>If you have a legacy, the EC2 instance is a good solution to migrate to cloud that is right-sized (right amount of resources for the application)</li>
   <li>Key pair to access EC2: public key (stored in AQS) + private key file (stored locally).
 It is used to connect to EC2 instance.</li>